 - Step 1 - Configuring environment variables for the

 rootaccount can be manual (because usually, network administrators prepare environment variables for the proxy as part of machine setup), or can be configured through the installation script.

 - Step 2 - Configure Amazon SSM client proxy settings can only be configured through an installation script.
 Manual changes are necessary only when debugging or resolving possible proxy issues.

 root account on a dedicated Linux machine.
 Therefore, TetraScience configures the shell environment variables to be persistent between sessions.
-This means that the environment variables are available all the time, such as when the Data Hub server is restarted, or when a new root session is created.
+This means that the environment variables are available all the time, such as when the Hub server is restarted, or when a new root session is created.
 As a result, TetraScience cannot configure environment variables temporarily whenever we create a new session.
 Instead, we must configure it in the root's user profile.
-The file that needs to change depends on the Linux distribution used for the Data Hub.
+The file that needs to change depends on the Linux distribution used for the Hub.